brandonwhitmire/personal-ansible/README.md

   ANSIBLE_ENABLE_TASK_DEBUGGER=True
   ```
 - **SSH errors with Vagrant:** Check both `vagrant.out` and `vagrant.err` logs for details.
 Sometimes only `vagrant.out` contains the root cause.
-- **General tip:** If you get strange errors, try running `cd /ansible_controller` to reset your working directory, or re-enter the controller environment if using Docker.

----

-## Extending / Customizing

-- Add or modify playbooks in the `playbooks/` directory to suit your needs.
-- Place custom files, templates, or scripts in `playbooks/files/`.
-- Update `requirements.txt` and `requirements.yml` for new Python or Ansible dependencies.

 ---